 - You need liability min is 750,000 maximum recommended by freight broker is 1,000,000.

-- Cover your equipment, look at the real price after depreciation.
+- Cover your equipment, and look at the real price after depreciation.
 Don’t over-insure

 - Have uninsured motorist coverage